beepscore/data_analysis_tutorial/README.md

 looks similar to a spreadsheet

 ## Appendix - Anaconda

-I used Anaconda navigator.
-Created environment machine_learning.
+Anaconda navigator environment beepscore.

-matplotlib was in environment root, but not in machine_learning.
+Installed several packages as listed in requirements.txt e.g. matplotlib was in environment root, but not in beepscore.

-Installed matplotlib in machine_learning.
+### activate conda environment
+#### 2017-09-02
+Using Anaconda 4.4.0 which comes with Python 3.6.1

+In terminal

     cd data_analysis_tutorial
-    source activate machine_learning
+    source activate beepscore

 ## Appendix - run program